Health care system in Japan: Provision

 People in Japan have the longest life expectancy at birth of those in any country in the world.
 Life expectancy at birth was 83 years in 2009 (male 79.6 years, female 86.4 years).
 This was achieved in a fairly short time through a rapid reduction in mortality rates secondary to communicable diseases from the 1950s to the early 1960s, followed by a large reduction in stroke mortality rates after the mid-60s.

 In 2008 the number of acute care beds per 1000 total population was 8.1, which was higher than in other OECD countries such as the U.S. (2.7).
 Comparisons based on this number may be difficult to make, however, since 34% of patients were admitted to hospitals for longer than 30 days even in beds that were classified as acute care.
 Staffing per bed is very low.
 There are four times more MRI scanners per head, and six times the number of CT scanners, compared with the average European provision.
-The average patient visits a doctor 13 times a year - more than double the average for OECD countries.
+The average patient visits a doctor 12.1 times a year - almost double the average for OECD countries.

 In 2008 per 1000 population, the number of practising physicians was 2.2, which was almost the same as that in the U.S. (2.4).
 The number of practising nurses was 9.5, which was a little lower than that in U.S. (10.8), and almost the same as that in UK (9.5) or in Canada (9.2).
 Physicians and nurses are licensed for life with no requirement for license renewal, continuing medical or nursing education, and no peer or utilization review.
 OECD data lists specialists and generalists together for Japan because these two are not officially differentiated.
 Traditionally, physicians have been trained to become subspecialists, but once they have completed their training, only a few have continued to practice as subspecialists.
 The rest have left the large hospitals to practice in small community hospitals or open their clinics without any formal retraining as general practitioners.
 Unlike many countries, there is no system of general practitioners in Japan, instead, patients go straight to specialists, often working in clinics.